EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 Better safe than having to re-setup the whole thing!

-Should you have trouble setting up the server, you can also flush the port through the command line but BE CAREFUL NOT TO ACCIDENTALLY FLUSH A PORT YOU ARE USEING FOR ANYTHIG ELSE.
+Should you have trouble setting up the server, you can also flush the port through the command line but BE CAREFUL NOT TO ACCIDENTALLY FLUSH A PORT YOU ARE USING FOR ANYTHIG ELSE.

 ------------------------------------------------------------------------------------------------
 **Important discalaimer:**